anytizer/ocunit/README.md

 Merchant oriented scripts for [OpenCart](https://github.com/opencart/opencart/) based on [PHPUnit](https://phpunit.de).

-It partially overrides the default OpenCart installation, i.e. [install/opencart.sql](https://github.com/opencart/opencart/blob/master/upload/install/opencart.sql) and re-builds with your own memo.
+It partially overrides the default OpenCart installation, i.e. [install/opencart.sql](https://github.com/opencart/opencart/blob/master/upload/install/opencart.sql) and re-builds with your own [memo](ini/categories/).

 ---

 __WARNING__

-Never execute these ~~test~~ scripts against your live database or __in server environment__.
+Never execute these scripts against your live database or __in server environment__.
 It will overwrite the product information, pricing, images, currencies, customers, users, session, emails, passwords, .htaccess and more.
 Almost any information will be destroyed, and recreated.
 It even truncates a lot of `oc_*` tables!